 Is getting the lowest price important to you?
 Where can you search for the best prices?
-A highlight box in each chapter of PFIN Online includes "Smart Sites," a list of resources and sites that offer additional information on topics in the PFIN text.
-Log in at www.cengagebrain.com.
+MindTap includes "Smart Sites," a list of resources and sites that offer additional information on topics in the PFIN text.

 The Psychology of Money Money and its utility are not only economic concepts; they're also closely linked to the psychological concepts of values, emotion, and personality.
 Your personal value system-the important ideals and beliefs that guide your life-will also shape your attitude toward money and wealth accumulation.
 If you place a high value on family life, you may choose a career that offers regular hours and less stress or choose an employer who offers flextime rather than a higher-paying position that requires travel and lots of overtime.